home-assistant/home-assistant.io/source/installation/troubleshooting.markdown

 ### Symptom: Onboarding seems stuck at "Preparing Home Assistant"

-You are in the onboarding procedure but the process seems stuck at the step **Preparing Home Assistant**.
+You are in the onboarding procedure, but the process seems stuck at the step **Preparing Home Assistant**.
 You are seeing this screenshot:

 ![Home Assistant preparation](/images/getting-started/onboarding_preparing_01.png)